IBM-Bluemix-Docs/third-party/software-validate.md

 ## Importing a version to your private catalog
 {: #sw-validate-add}

 Complete the following steps to import a version of your software to your private catalog.
-Your private catalog was created for you as part of [Getting set up to sell software](/docs/third-party?topic=third-party-sw-getting-started).
+If you are Your private catalog was created for you as part of [Getting set up to sell software](/docs/third-party?topic=third-party-sw-getting-started).

 1. Go to the [Partner Center](https://cloud.ibm.com/partner-center/sell){: external} in the {{site.data.keyword.cloud_notm}} console, and click **My products**.
 2. Select the product that you're onboarding.
 3. From the Software tab, click **Import a version**.
+4. Select your deployment method.
-4. Select whether you are adding your product from a private or public repository.
+5. Select whether you are adding your product from a private or public repository.
+For operators, select your source repository and then choose private or public repository.
-5. Enter your repository's URL or TGZ archive.
+6. Enter your source URL.

   If you're importing a version from a public repository, you can review the following list of supported formats per software type: